isomerpages/govtech-stp/_rgl-malaysia/01c-rgl-faq.md

 ##### 4. How far in advance should I make an appointment for the pre-departure PCR test?

-Due to limited slots, please make your appointment with the clinic **as early as possible**, once your flight timing and RGL requirements are confirmed.
+Due to limited slots, please make your appointment with the clinic as early as possible, once your flight timing and RGL application is approved.

-Please refer to the **Schedule for the “Latest Cut-off Test Timing” and book your test slot within the indicated timing**.
-This is to ensure that you meet the RGL requirements.

 If you do not make a prior appointment, please note that:
 1. There is no guarantee that there will be a test slot for you; and
 2. You may not get your results in time for your flight to qualify for RGL arrangements.
 Travellers who miss the cut-off test timing will <u>not</u> be able to obtain a test result in time for their flight.

+Travellers who fail to allocate sufficient time for their test to be processed will not be able to obtain a test result in time for their flight.

 ##### 5. What details will I need to book an appointment for the PCR test?